 Through the combination of meetings, site visits, and focused cultural events, IVLP, which is funded by the U.S. Department of State’s Bureau of Educational and Cultural Affairs, promotes a deeper understanding of the political, social, economic and cultural diversity of the United States; a thorough exposure to a range of responsible viewpoints; and the opportunity to develop meaningful professional relationships.

-With a 75-plus-year history, it is the longest-running State Department-sponsored exchange program.
-Cultural Vistas is one of seven National Program Agencies (NPAs) that works together with the U.S. Department of State to administer, design, and implement IVLP projects.
+With an 80-plus-year history, it is the longest-running State Department-sponsored exchange program.
+Cultural Vistas is one of eight National Program Agencies (NPAs) that works together with the U.S. Department of State to administer, design, and implement IVLP projects.

 Since 1940, more than 200,000 visitors have interacted with Americans through the International Visitor Leadership Program.
 IVLP annually brings approximately 5,000 international visitors from around the world to the United States to meet and confer with their professional counterparts.